-High Intensity Interval Training (HIIT) can include any exercises you already know (or new ones for that matter).
+High-intensity interval training (HIIT) can include any exercises you already know (or new ones for that matter).
 The difference between HIIT and a regular workout is that HIIT alternates between periods of intense activity and periods of low activity or even rest.
-With a regular workout you’d get sustained effort throughout the entire process.
+You’d get sustained effort with a regular workout throughout the entire process.

 But how would the HIIT approach help you more than the classic workout?
 One of the most important benefits of HIIT is that it’s highly efficient, which makes it perfect for people with busy schedules.
-A 15 minute HIIT routine can blast more calories than 1 full hour of regular workout.
-Using the Tabata training method you can complete an intense HIIT workout in as little as 4 minutes!
+A 15-minute HIIT routine can blast more calories than 1 full hour of regular workout.
+You can complete an intense HIIT workout in as little as 4 minutes using the Tabata training method!
 We’ll discuss more on that later.

 Researchers are strongly backing up the benefits of HIIT training as it can help you burn more fat than a regular, lengthier workout.
-Through the high-bursts of intense effort you’ll maximize the quantity of oxygen (VO2 MAX) used by your body during exercise.
-After your body got in the VO2 MAX area, it will continue to consume oxygen for hours after the workout.
+Through the high bursts of intense effort, you’ll maximize the quantity of oxygen (VO2 MAX) used by your body during exercise.
+After your body gets in the VO2 MAX area, it will continue to consume oxygen for hours after the workout.

-Another great thing about HIIT, already proven scientifically, is you can increase your fitness level faster that using the classic, sustained effort type of workout.
-It’s great for people that are trying to quickly get back into shape, as well as for individuals that are already active but fell they’ve reached a plateau.
+Another great thing about HIIT, already proven scientifically, is you can increase your fitness level faster than using the classic, sustained effort type of workout.
+It’s great for people who are trying to quickly get back into shape, as well as for individuals who are already active but feel they’ve reached a plateau.

 Keeps your heart healthy

-What happens during the high intensity time intervals is that your heart gets pushed to maximum (or close enough) effort, something most of us are not getting at all.
+During the high-intensity time intervals, your heart gets pushed to maximum (or close enough) effort, something most of us are not getting at all.
 A 2006 study proved that after 8 weeks of short-term sprint interval training the subjects were able to bicycle 2x longer than before the study, while keeping the same pace.

 One of the most versatile forms of training

-Because pretty much any form of exercise can be incorporated into a HIIT routine you can still do your favorite types of workouts.
-Anything from running, cycling, swimming, climbing, rowing and CrossFit training to weight-lifting and body weight exercises you can do at home.
+Because pretty much any form of exercise can be incorporated into a HIIT routine, you can still do your favorite workouts.
+Anything from running, cycling, swimming, climbing, rowing, and CrossFit training to weight-lifting and body weight exercises you can do at home.

-Even if you advanced to a longer HIIT routine, this method of working out is challenging.
+Even if you advance to a longer HIIT routine, this method of working out is challenging.
 You cannot do your workout like a robot.
-For the high-intensity periods you have to focus on what you’re doing and how you’re breathing.
+For the high-intensity periods, you have to focus on what you’re doing and how you’re breathing.

 Popular interval training methods

-Based on these methods, and others you can either create your own HIIT workouts or search the web since there are a lot of them going around these days.
+Based on these methods, and others, you can either create your own HIIT workouts or search the web since many of them are going around these days.
 Happy HIIT-ing!